Purpose and Scope

 The top priority of the University of Hawaiʻi at Mānoa during the COVID-19 pandemic is ensuring the health and safety of students, faculty and staff while fulfilling the university’s commitment to provide the best possible learning, teaching and research experience for the campus community.
 The goal is to make the campus environment and activities as healthy and vibrant as possible with the current understanding of the pandemic.

-The UH Mānoa COVID-19 Guidelines for the fall 2020 semester apply the latest county, state and federal COVID-19 guidance, as well as science, data and best practices from around the world.
+The UH Mānoa COVID-19 Guidelines for the 2020–2021 academic year apply the latest county, state and federal COVID-19 guidance, as well as science, data and best practices from around the world.
 They are based off of the plans developed by eight campus working groups and the Interim UH System COVID-19 Guidelines (UH System Guidelines).
 They cover every aspect of campus operations, with a focus on health and safety and preventing the spread of COVID-19 virus on the Mānoa campus and in Hawaiʻi.

 There are seven categories of guidelines, which can be accessed from the menu on the right side of the screen for desktops or by scrolling down on mobile devices